alecvance/uicolor-utilities/README.md

-# uicolor-utilities (extension to UIColor) for iOS development
+# uicolor-utilities (category on UIColor) for iOS development

 Original Objective-C code by Erica Sadun.
 More info at http://arstechnica.com/apple/guides/2009/02/iphone-development-accessing-uicolor-components.ars